vvscode/docs/docs/tutorials/javascript/build-a-conference-calling-app-in-nodejs-express.md

 ## Add Sinch funcationality.

 As mentioned before, as soon as someone calls in on a the phone number, Sinch will make a callback to my backend and I can respond with what we call **SVAML**.
-More information about our REST API’s can be found `here <voicerestapi>` and for this tutorial we are particularly interested in the `ICE event <incomingcalleventcallback>`.
+More information about our REST API’s can be found [here](doc:voicerestapi) and for this tutorial we are particularly interested in the [ICE event](doc:incomingcalleventcallback).

 Whenever someone calls in, I want to connect them to my conference with their caller ID.
 So reading the docs, I see that to connect to a conference (which is in fact exactly what a hotline is), I just need to respond with this: